aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/ack/introduction.md

 ```bash
 $ aws iam get-policy --policy-arn $DYNAMODB_POLICY_ARN
 ```
-Then we will create an IRSA for the ACK cntroller to use:
+Then we will create an IRSA for the ACK controller to use:
 ```bash
 $ eksctl create iamserviceaccount --name ack-ddb-sa \
   --namespace ack-dynamodb --cluster $EKS_CLUSTER_NAME \